Status: Open

 Phase: III

-Description: Tailor RT: A Randomized Trial of Regional Radiotherapy in Biomarker Low Risk Node Positive Breast Cancer
+Description: Tailor RT: A Randomized Trial of Regional Radiotherapy in Biomarker Low Risk Node Positive and T3N0 Breast Cancer

 Eligibility: 1) Newly diagnosed histologically proven invasive carcinoma of the breast with no evidence of metastases.
-2) Must have been treated by BCS or mastectomy.
-3) If treated by BCS or mastectomy and axillary dissection must have 1-3 positive axillary nodes.
-4) If treated by BCS and SLNB alone must have only 1-2 positive axillary nodes.
-5) If treated by mastectomy and SLNB alone must have only 1 positive axillary node.
-6) Must be ER greater than or equal to 1% and Her2 negative on local testing.
-7) Must have an Oncotype DX recurence score of less than 18.
-8) Must consent to provision of tissue and blood for mandatory correlative studies 9) Must have had endocrine therapy initiated or planned for greater than or equal to 5 years 10) ECOG performance status must be 0,1 or 2.
-11) Age must be greater than or equal to 40 years.
-12) Life expectancy must be greater than or equal to 10 years.
+2) Must have been treated by BCS or mastectomy with clear margins of excision.
+3) Patients with T3N0 disease are eligible.
+4) Patients with disease limited to nodal micrometastases are eligible.
+5) If treated by an axillary dissection must have 1-3 positive axillary nodes.
+6) If treated by a SLNB alone must have only 1-2 positive axillary nodes.
+7) Must be ER greater than or equal to 1% and Her2 negative on local testing.
+8) Must have an Oncotype DX recurence score of 25 or less.
+9) Must consent to provision of tissue and blood for mandatory correlative studies 10) Must have had endocrine therapy initiated or planned for greater than or equal to 5 years 11) ECOG performance status must be 0,1 or 2.
+12) Age must be greater than or equal to 35 years.

 Objective: Primary: To compare the breast cancer recurrence-free interval (BCRFI) between patients that received regional RT or not, defined as time from randomization to time of invasive recurrent disease in the ipsilateral chestwall, breast, regional nodes, distant sites or death due to BC.
 Secondary: 1) Invasive disease-free survival (DFS); 2) Breast cancer mortality; 3) Overall survival (OS); 4) Locoregional recurrence-free interval (LRRFI); 5) Distant recurrence-free interval (DRFI); 6) Toxicity; 7) Arm volume and mobility 8) Patient reported outcomes (PROs) and Quality of Life (QOL); 9) Cost effectiveness Tertiary: 1) To establish a comprehensive tumour bank; 2) To evaluate the ability of intrinsic subtype to predict study outcomes and the effect of regional RT on these outcomes; 3) To evaluate other radiation signatures to prognosticate and predict effect of regional RT; 4) To describe the prevalence of ctDNA and evaluate its prognostic ability